 Computer World, the eighth studio album by the German band Kraftwerk, was released in July 1981.
 It featured the track ‘Computer Love’, which was released as a single and reached number 1 in the UK Singles Chart.
 The covers of both the album and single featured an image of a computer.

 The Human League, the British synthpop group, release the Dare album, popular and influential.
 Produced by Martin Rushent.

 Heaven 17 release Music For Stowaways cassette under their B.E.F.
 (British Electric Foundation) moniker.
 Ambient synth techno music.
 BEF later produced successful Tina Turner, Terence Trent D’Arby albums.
 Founder Martyn Ware works extensively in music and technology, including 3D sound, with his Illustrious Company.

 Techno music originated from early 1980s.
 German music such as Kraftwerk’s, merged with African American music, into the genre of techno music, in Detroit, USA, and electro in Denver, in the mid-80s.

-Laurie Anderson enjoyed a surprise popular hit in the United Kingdom with O, Superman, reaching number two in the UK charts.
+Laurie Anderson enjoyed a surprise popular hit in the United Kingdom with O Superman, reaching number two in the UK charts.
 The text addresses the human aspects of technology and communication.
-The song was part of the larger multimedia show United States, which toured the world, and also appeared on the album Big Science (1982).
+The song was part of the larger multimedia show United States I-IV (1983), which toured the world, and also appeared on the album Big Science (1982).
 Later worked with VR, such as The Chalkroom (2018).

 Vangelis composed the score for Oscar-winning movie Chariots of Fire.
 Vangelis won an Academy Award for Best Original Score.